I feel like I’m a magnet for “medical horror stories.”

 2. The system cannot work with incompatible systems

-“Gause’s Law of Competitive Exclusion: in a complex system, two species competing for the same resources cannot coexist if other system factors are constant.Science Daily
+Gause’s Law of Competitive Exclusion: in a complex system, two species competing for the same resources cannot coexist if other system factors are constant.Science Daily

 3. The system cannot be charitable

-“A single bad customer can practically destroy a business,” ~Ken Gaebler, Business Insider, “How to Fire a Bad Customer”
+A single bad customer can practically destroy a business.Ken Gaebler, Business Insider, “How to Fire a Bad Customer”

-Consider, also, that it’s important that busy medical staff put their attention on those that they can help, just as you and I are right to not spend our valuable time and energy on people who come at us expecting us to serve them in ways that we are not comfortable serving.
-We should politely say “no” to them so that we can focus on people who really can benefit from your help.
+Busy health care professionals are pressured to put their attention on those that they can help, just as you and I are right to not spend our valuable time and energy on people who come at us expecting us to serve them in ways that we are not comfortable serving.
+It’s better to smile and say “no,” so you can focus on people who really can benefit from your help.

 4. The system cannot be loving

-“Your body is a machine.
+Your body is a machine.
 Learn the right way to take care of it.Candice Swanepoel, MD

-If you go in from a vulnerable position of “please help me, my life is in your hands” you have a real chance of getting offered mechanistic and frightening treatments that may feel too harsh for your body, mind, or emotions.
+If you go in from a vulnerable position of “please help me, my life is in your hands” you have a real chance of getting offered mechanistic and frightening treatments that may feel too harsh and can make you sicker.